 Fig. 16 is a method of sensing force using a capacitive sensor, according to an illustrative embodiment.
 At box 1602, press against a capacitive force sensor with Newtonian force.
 Pressing against the capacitive force sensor includes pressing a first electrode towards a second electrode and compressing a compressible dielectric pad between the two electrodes.
 At box 1604, compressing the pad causes the two electrodes to become closer to each other which changes the capacitance between the two electrodes.
-The capacitive signal from the capacitive force sensor changes in response to the chance in capacitance.
+The capacitive signal from the capacitive force sensor changes in response to the change in capacitance.
 At box 1606, process the capacitive signal at an Integrated Chip (IC) into a digital signal.
 At box 1608, transmit the digital signal to a processor.
 At box 1610, using the processor, calculate the force on the capacitive sensor.
 In various embodiments, calculating the force can include interpolating between calibration points.
 Calibration points can be obtained by placing a test weight with a known weight on the capacitive sensor and recording the capacitive sensor readout and a calibration point.
 Multiple weights can be used to create multiple calibration points, and the multiple calibration points can be used by the processor to interpolate between calibration points.
 In an embodiment, the processor can calculate the force as equal to a scale factor x capacitive reading + calibration offset.

 Fig. 17 is a method of sensing force using rotational position sensors, according to an illustrative embodiment.
 At box 1702, read the rotational position of a first joint.
 At box 1704, read the rotational position of a second joint.
 At box 1706, compute the length of the linkage bar, based on the known rotational positions and the lengths of the rigid segments, with a processor using inverse kinematics.
 At box 1708, compare the actual length of the flexible segment to the length of the flexible segment when it is relaxed in a no-load condition.
 At box 1710, calculate the torque being applied to the finger from the length difference between the flexible segment length now and the flexible segment length under the no-load condition.
 The torque can be calibrated by hooking known weights from the fingertips.